 The ups and downs of a group of middle-aged women kept viewers glued, as the four navigated life, love, romance, friendship, financial difficulties and bad dates, and often tackled social issues of the time including AIDS, gay marriage and teen pregnancy

 So before you watch again, or even if it's for the first time, here’s our run-down of who’s who in The Golden Girls, the show’s celebrity fans and some of the series’ must-watch moments…

-All episodes of The Golden Girls comes to Disney Plus on July 2, so you can enjoy every minute of their fun life in Florida.
+All episodes of The Golden Girls launched on Disney Plus on July 2 2021, so you can currently enjoy every minute of their fun life in Florida.

 Disney+ — which now has more than 100 million paid subscribers — remains available on every major streaming platform.
 So you can watch Disney+ on Apple TV, which is just about the best way to do so, or on Amazon Fire TV, or Android TV, or smart TVs, or on your phone or on the web.